Victim's daughter says family 'broken' by Colorado movie gunman

 Eventually, they reached their mother by phone and she came over.
 All they could tell her was that their father had not run out of the theater with them.

-"She was crying so hard, it was like she couldn't breathe," Cowden said of her mom.
+"She was crying so hard, it was like she couldn't breathe," Cowden told the court.
 "She was hysterical almost.
 She was calling all these hospitals."

 They were later notified that he was dead.